Abdication of Pedro I of Brazil: The last moments of Pedro I as emperor

 The emperor defended himself by saying it was his right guaranteed by the constitution to appoint ministers and that if he obeyed the people's request, he would stop being the defender of the will of the Nation and would become a tool controlled by the majority.
 Thus, he would defend the interest of the people, but would not be an instrument of the people.

 The troops joined the movement, leaving the monarch without the support of the military.
-In a last attempt to compose a new ministry, this time in accordance with popular desires, the emperor sought out to Nicolau Pereira de Campos Vergueiro, but could not find him.
+In a last attempt to compose a new ministry, this time in accordance with popular desires, the emperor reached out to Nicolau Pereira de Campos Vergueiro, but could not find him.

 Abdication and departure

 After writing his abdication, the now former emperor handed over the resignation letter to major Miguel de Frias e Vasconcelos (commander of the São José das Ilha das Cobras fortress) who had come to inform him of the mood of the troops and the people, saying then, with teary eyes: "Here is my abdication; I wish you to be happy!
 I retire to Europe and leave a country that I loved and that I still love."
 It was two o'clock in the morning of 7 April 1831.